tjvantoll/articles/speaking-tips/article.md

 And because of this, it’s really easy to waste a lot of time searching for the perfect way to introduce your topic, when in reality it’s fairly insignificant.

-Your introduction can be as simple as stating the following point, especially when you’re just getting started.
+Your introduction can be as simple as stating the following points, especially when you’re just getting started.

 - I’m _\<your name\>_.
 - State topic